-What We Know About ASMs & Child Development
+What We Know About ASMs & Risk of Major Congenital Malformations and Adverse Neurodevelopmental Outcomes

 Studies examining the effects of anti-seizure medications (ASMs) on children exposed during pregnancy have primarily focused on two key outcomes: